 - They are used to increase the internal pH of the stomach to counteract the activity of highly acidic digestive juices.

-Importance to Human Health
+Importance Of Bicarbonates To Human Health